Catholic Connect

 Most recently, he was Chief Economist, Corporate & Institutional Banking for National Australia Bank, but has also been Chief Economist for Qantas and Chief Economist (Australia) for ANZ and Deutsche Bank.
 Ivan has consulted to SEEK, IATA and Virgin Australia and is currently Consulting Chief Economist to CreditorWatch and Consulting Economist to Perpetual Corporate Trustee, Marex and Bank of Sydney.

-Martin Teulan
+Martin Teulan - Panel Facilitator

-Executive Director,
+Executive Director, AMPJP

 Martin Teulan is Executive Director of the Association of Ministerial Public Juridic Persons (AMPJP), the national body representing many of Australia’s major Catholic health, aged care, education and community service ministries.
 In this role, he works closely with Church and sector leaders to support governance, leadership, mission integration and strategic collaboration across the Catholic for-purpose sector.

-Prof Elizabeth Labone
+Prof. Elizabeth Labone

-Chief Executive Officer,
+Chief Executive Officer, VCEA

 Professor Elizabeth Labone is the Chief Executive Officer of the Victorian Catholic Education Authority (VCEA).
+As CEO, Elizabeth is responsible for the leadership, stewardship and management of the VCEA.

 A highly experienced senior executive leader with extensive experience in the field of education, particularly Catholic education, Elizabeth brings expertise in governance and compliance, strategic development and stakeholder engagement with government and industry to the VCEA.